k8s-at-home/container-images/README.md

 Most of these containers are frequently used as drop-in-replacements for our k8s-at-home Helm Charts.
 While we do not know if (or when) these containers will be the default for the Helm Charts, they work just fine!

-Within docker-compose and other solutions, they should work just fine too.
+Within docker-compose and other solutions, they should work just fine too but that isn't guaranteed.
 But please do report any bugs when you see them!

 ### Volumes